Internal Video Streaming: Live Streaming vs Web Conferencing Tools

 - Livestreaming platforms are designed to make uploading, storage, and management of your on-demand videos in a central account easy.
 A great user experience could be the difference in whether your viewers choose to engage with your videos, long after your live event is over.

 - The best way to identify what can be done better with your next event is to look at the data.
 Platforms like Livestream give you the opportunity to get to know your audience across multiple streaming destinations with real-time data from our native analytics dashboard.
 This will help you understand how your employees are engaging with your message.

 In comparison to most conferencing platforms, the live interview workflow on Livestream requires ample testing and preparation.
 While it can be done, two-way communication is extremely limited when it comes to a live interview setup.
 Our remote live interview enables you to switch back and forth one at a time between guests.
 You can invite as many guests as you like to the event but you can only select one guest at a time to go live.
 Guests will also only be able to hear the host speaking to them during the preview mode (when they’re not live on camera) so cutting back and forth live on camera is required.

-Livestreaming vs Internal Conferencing: Which is Best For You?
+Live Streaming vs Web Conferencing: Which Internal Video Streaming Solution Is Best For You?

 Ultimately, Web/Video Conferencing Is for You If…

 You Want Real-Time Interactivity

 Video conferencing tools will work if you’re looking for a continuous back and forth real-time voice conversation with a limited number of people, with virtually no audio or video delay.
 If you don’t need to add graphics or other production elements, these solutions do the job.